 The Regatta Canyon Ranch SpaClub includes most of the skin care, body treatments, massages, acupuncture, Ayurveda, and salon services you'd expect from a traditional spa, but it also has an aromatic steam room and thalassotherapy pool with adjoining private sundeck.
 Passengers can purchase daily passes for these thermal environments, and those with spa appointments can use the facilities for free on the day of their appointment.

-The fitness center adjoins the spa on the Regatta.
-The fitness center features all the latest equipment, including treadmills, bicycles, and ellipticals.
+The fitness center adjoins the spa and features all the latest equipment, including treadmills, bicycles, and ellipticals.
 Located forward on deck 9, you will have great sea views while working out.
-The fitness center staff lead many complimentary classes each day, but the spinning, yoga, and Pilates classes have a small fee, as do... other specialty classes.
+The fitness center staff lead many complimentary classes each day, but the spinning, yoga, and Pilates classes have a small fee, as do other specialty classes.
 The staff will also perform a basic fitness assessment or develop a personalized SpaClub exercise program for those wanting to go home in better shape than when they boarded.

-Regatta Onboard Activities and Entertainment
+On-board Activities and Entertainment